aoko-neo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Print lines that do not contain 'bin'
+print all lines in file that begin with a letter